 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

-The following table outlines the indicators presented in this edition of Education Indicators in Canada: An International Perspective beside the corresponding indicators from Education at a Glance 2016: OECD indicators.
+The following table outlines the indicators presented in this edition of Education Indicators in Canada: An International Perspective alongside the corresponding indicators from Education at a Glance 2013: OECD indicators.

 |A1||Educational attainment of the adult population||A1||To what level have adults studied?|